feel-co/ndg/README.md

 ## What is it?

-> [!WARNING]
-> ndg is currently in the process of being rewritten.
-Until the `v2` branch is
-> merged into main, nothing is final.
-Please proceed with caution.

-**ndg** is a fast, customizable and (relatively) sane tool for automatically generating HTML documents including but not limited to project documentation from Markdown and options you use in any set of modules.
+**ndg** is a fast, customizable and convenient utility for generating HTML documents and manpages for your Nix related projects from Markdown and options you use in any set of modules.
+It can be considered a more opinionated and more specialized MdBook, focusing on Nix-related projects.
+Though it can also be used outside of Nix projects.

 ### Features

+We would like for ndg to be fast, but also flexible and powerful.
+It boasts several features such as

-- **Markdown to HTML conversion** with support for all[^1] Nixpkgs-flavored Commonmark features
+- **Markdown to HTML and Manpage conversion** with support for all[^1] Nixpkgs-flavored Commonmark features.
+- **Useful Markdown Companions**
   - **Automatic table of contents** generation from document headings
   - **Title Anchors** - Automatically generates anchors for headings
-- **Search functionality** to quickly find content across documents (can be disabled with `--generate-search false`)
+- **Search functionality** to quickly find content across documents (can be disabled with `--generate-search/-S false`)
 - **Nix module options support** to generate documentation from `options.json`
-- **Fully customizable templates** to match your project's style
+- **Fully customizable templates** to match your project's style fully
 - **Multi-threading support** for fast generation of large documentation sets
+- **Incredibly fast** documentation generation for all scenarios

 [^1]: This is a best-effort.
 Regular commonmark is fully supported, but Nixpkgs
     additions may sometimes break due to the lack of a clear specification.